indragiek/INAppStoreWindow/README.md

 ## INAppStoreWindow: Mac App Store style NSWindow subclass

 INAppStoreWindow is an NSWindow subclass that mimics the appearance of the main window in the Mac App Store application.
-These modifications consist of enlarging the title bar, and centring the traffic lights (**note that this subclass does not handle the creation of a toolbar**).
+These modifications consist of enlarging the title bar, and centering the traffic lights (**note that this subclass does not handle the creation of a toolbar**).
 The end result looks like this:

 ![INAppStoreWindow](http://i41.tinypic.com/abidd1.png)

 **Features of INAppStoreWindow:**

-* No use of private APIs, so it should be App Store friendly
+* No use of private APIs, so it's App Store friendly!
 * The title bar view is entirely customizable -- you can add subviews (toolbars, buttons, etc.) as well as customize the title bar itself to give it a different appearance
 * The height of the title bar is easily adjustable
-* Compiles and runs perfectly under ARC and non-ARC setups (thanks to @InScopeApps)
+* Compiles and runs perfectly under ARC and non-ARC setups (thanks to [@InScopeApps](https://github.com/inscopeapps))
 * Support's Lion's full screen mode

 ## Usage

 ### Basic Configuration

-Using `INAppStoreWindow` is as easy as changing the class of the `NSWindow` in Interface Builder, or simply by creating an instance of `INAppStoreWindow` in code (if you're doing it programatically).
+Using `INAppStoreWindow` is as easy as changing the class of the `NSWindow` in Interface Builder, or simply by creating an instance of `INAppStoreWindow` in code (if you're doing it programmatically).
 I've included a sample project demonstrating how to use `INAppStoreWindow`.

 **NOTE: The title bar height is set to the standard window title height by default.
 You must set the 'titleBarHeight' property in order to increase the height of the title bar.**